 -- Facilities and Capabilities Expansions in Mammalian and Cell and Gene Therapy Businesses Continue on Schedule --

-TUSTIN, Calif., March 10, 2020 (GLOBE NEWSWIRE) -- Avid Bioservices, Inc. (CDMO) (CDMOP), a dedicated biologics contract development and manufacturing organization (CDMO) working to improve patient lives by providing high quality development and manufacturing services to biotechnology and pharmaceutical companies, today announced financial results for the third quarter and first nine months of fiscal 2020 ended January 31, 2020.
+TUSTIN, Calif., Sept.
+06, 2022 (GLOBE NEWSWIRE) -- Avid Bioservices, Inc. (NASDAQ:CDMO), a dedicated biologics contract development and manufacturing organization (CDMO) working to improve patient lives by providing high quality development and manufacturing services to biotechnology and pharmaceutical companies, today announced financial results for the first quarter ended July 31, 2022.

 Financial Highlights and Guidance

-- As of January 31, 2020, revenue backlog was approximately $58 million, an increase of 12% compared to the second quarter of fiscal 2020.
-The company expects to recognize the majority of this backlog within the next 12 months.
+As of July 31, 2022, revenue backlog was $157 million, representing a net increase of 43% compared to $110 million at the end of first quarter fiscal 2022.
+The company expects to recognize the majority of this backlog over the next twelve months.